ProofDrivenQuerying/pdq/react-ui/README.md

   PDQ react-ui JavaScript UI

-  A Proof-Driven Query Planning Application web UI made in React
+  PQD web UI made in React

   The source code is available for free for non-commercial use.
   See the LICENCE file for details.